sherlock5512/dexedrine/Readme.md

 ## How to use
 - Run `make`
-- Move the binary to somewhere in your PATH
+- Move the binary to somewhere in your PATH (or run `make install`)
 - Run `dexedrine`
     - Your system will now be blocked from suspending, going idle, and it will ignore the lid switch